,

 House Keeping

-- PE days are still Monday and Thursdays.
-Some of the sessions may be outside so please make sure your child is prepared for the cold weather.
+• PE days are still Monday and Thursdays.
+These sessions may be inside or outside so please be prepared for both.
+As the weather gets warmer, a sun hat will be important.

-- No pencil cases are needed in Year 3.
-But the children may use their own pencil cases in the afternoons if we are colouring etc. Our key adults are:
+• No pencil cases needed in Year 3.
+But the children may use their own pencil cases in the afternoons if we are colouring etc. Key Adults:

 Mrs. Sedgwick – Class teacher